Loading

 The appointed investigator must be independent of the matter reported.
 The APS may appoint an external investigator to conduct the investigation.
 Terms of reference may be developed for appointed external investigators for guidance and reference.
 Investigators will:

-• Provide regular and timely feedback on the status of an investigation and the outcome of the investigation to the parties involved, and
+• Provide regular and timely feedback on the status of an investigation and the outcome of the investigation to the APS Board (where the Board is not conflicted);

-• Report the findings of the investigation to the authorised recipient.
+• Report the findings of the investigation to the authorised recipient and WPO.

-Any reportable conduct of a criminal nature will be referred directly to the relevant law enforcement agency and the APS’ lawyers.
+Any Reportable Conduct of a criminal nature will be referred directly to the relevant law enforcement agency and the APS’s lawyers.

 8.3 Reporting

-Where preliminary inquiries determine that a reportable conduct allegation is unfounded or that no investigation is warranted, the reporting individual will be notified of this outcome.
+Where preliminary inquiries determine that a Reportable Conduct allegation is unfounded or that no investigation is warranted, the Whistleblower will be notified of this outcome.

 Upon completion of an investigation, the investigator will provide a written report of findings to the authorised recipient who initiated the investigation.
-The authorised recipient will, as appropriate, provide a copy of the report to the Company Secretary, Chief Executive Officer, Chair of the Governance and Risk Committee or the President.
+The authorised recipient will, as appropriate, provide a copy of the report to the Company Secretary, Chief Executive Officer, Chair of the Governance & Risk Committee or the President, and any person who is the subject of the disclosure.
+Where appropriate, the report may be communicated, in whole or part, to the Whistleblower and any other person concerned or mentioned in the report.

 The report will detail the conduct of the investigation, conclusion or findings reached and include recommendations for further action by the APS.